-- 10. The Office of the Public Safety Director, upon final determination of penalty, shall inform the Commander of the Office of Professional Standards/Advocate Section, who shall then issue the Final Notice of Discipline to the employee and forward a copy to the respective Union Representative. - 11.
+- 10. The Office of the Public Safety Director, upon final determination of penalty, shall inform the Commander of the Office of Professional Standards/Advocate Section, who shall then issue the Final Notice of Disciplinary Action (FNDA) to the employee and forward a copy to the respective Union Representative. - 11.
 A rationale for recommending discipline shall be conveyed to the Bureau Commander within five (5) days of Disciplinary Conference.
 In cases of Trial Boards, recommendations are forwarded directly to the Public Safety Director within five (5) days of the trial. - 12.
 The Advocate Section shall serve as clerk to the Trial Board.
-The Commander of the Advocate Section shall ensure that all Preliminary and Final Notices of Discipline are completed.
+The Commander of the Advocate Section shall ensure all Preliminary Notice of Disciplinary Actions (PNDA) and FNDA notices are completed.